anitaposch/anita-grav/user/pages/04.blog/articles-2022/221128-Bitcoin-Magazine-Human-Rights/Bitcoin-Enforces-Human-Rights.md

     default: '/bitcoin-enforces-human-rights'
 date: 2022-11-28 16:30
 dateformat: 'Y-m-d H:i'
-summary: This is the most important article I've written for Bitcoin Magazine so far.
-It outlines how the properties of Bitcoin allow it to protect the human rights of people around the world, as outlined by the United Nations.
+summary: "This is the most important article I've written for Bitcoin Magazine so far.
+It outlines how the properties of Bitcoin allow it to protect the human rights of people around the world, as outlined by the United Nations."
 thumbnail: _1-eleanor-roosevelt.png
 template: article
 ---